 The Nub Theory

 The nub theory is the theory most popular as a gender predictor within the first trimester.
 The theory can decide whether you are having a boy or a girl with the ‘angle of the dangle’!
 The genital tubercle develops into either a penis or clitoris and this is possible to view from around 12 weeks by analysing the ‘nub’ in relation to the spine.
-If your unsure on how to read your scan, then gender predictors can tell you your gender prediction.
+If you’re unsure on how to read your scan, then the gender predictors can tell you your gender prediction.
 Accuracy rating increases much nearer to week fifteen (99.6% males and 97.4% females).
+The most popular theory requested from the Gender Predictors.

 The Ramzi Method